OximyHQ/oisp-spec/docs/overview.md

 # OISP Architecture Overview

-This document provides a comprehensive overview of the OISP (Open Instrumentation for Security and Privacy) specification.
+This document provides a comprehensive overview of the OISP (Open Inference Standard Protocol) specification.
+OISP is the Open Interoperability Specification for AI activity observability—a universal schema for capturing AI interactions across every environment—browser, desktop, CLI, server—with support for 2,200+ models from every major provider.

 ## Vision